Recent Advances in End-to-End Automatic Speech Recognition: End-to-end models

-While all these methods can achieve the goal of streaming ASR to some extent, they do not enforce low-latency which is another important factor for commercial ASR systems.
+While all these methods can achieve the goal of streaming ASR to some extent, they usually do not enforce low-latency which is another important factor for commercial ASR systems.
 This challenge was addressed in \cite{inaguma2020minimum}, which proposed to train low-latency streaming AED models by leveraging the external hard alignment.
 In \cite{wang2020low}, a scout network was used to predict word boundary which is then used by the ASR network to predict the next subword by utilizing the information from all speech frames before it for low latency streaming.

 All streaming AED models need some complicated strategies to decide the trigger point for streaming.
+A comparison of streaming ASR methods was conducted in \cite{kim2021comparison} which shows RNN Transducer has advantages over MoChA in terms of latency, inference time, and training stability.
 AED models also cannot perform well on long utterances \cite{chiu2019comparison, narayanan2019recognizing}.
-Therefore, although there are still many activities \cite{li2019end, kim2019attention, dong2020cif, miao2020transformer, tian2020synchronous, moritz2020streaming, inaguma2020enhancing, li2021transformer, tsunoo2021streaming, sterpu2021learning, kashiwagi2021gaussian} in the area of streaming AED models, the industry has already chosen RNN Transducer introduced in the next section as the dominating streaming E2E model while AED has its position in some non-streaming scenarios.
+Therefore, although there are still many activities \cite{li2019end, kim2019attention, dong2020cif, miao2020transformer, tian2020synchronous, moritz2020streaming, inaguma2020enhancing, li2021transformer, tsunoo2021streaming, sterpu2021learning, kashiwagi2021gaussian} in the area of streaming AED models, the industry tends to choose RNN Transducer introduced next as the dominating streaming E2E model while AED has its position in some non-streaming scenarios.